Introducing Stoplight Platform, built from the ground up to work with your Git repos and workflows. Read the announcement

 Prism is an open-source HTTP mock server that can mimic your API’s behavior as if you already built it.
 Mock HTTP servers are generated from your OpenAPI v2/v3 (formerly known as Swagger) documents.

 The waterfall model does not work well for building APIs.
-Learning at the very end what your potential consumers think about your software can be source of huge problems.
+Learning at the very end what your potential consumers think about your software can be a source of huge problems.
 With Prism you can move the feedback stage to the design phase of your API by providing a real server to use and play with.

 Static examples in mock APIs can bias the way you write the code and test the API.
 Prism can generate dynamic random examples based on your API description, so the examples are always valid.